doudoutech/doudoutech.github.io/content/about-us.md

 description = "About us"
 +++

-At doudou.tech we focus on the user through the whole process of software creation.

-We believe technology should be simple, easy to use and accessible for all people.
+At doudou.tech we believe technology should be simple, easy to use and accessible for all people.

+We focus on the user first through the whole process of software creation.

 We work incrementally and focus on continously improving the user experience.

 We work hard to make the most challenging tasks appear simple.

-We focus on software being accessible to reach to most people.

-We embrace constraints to force us to be creative in our approach.
+We embrace constraints to force us to be creative in our solutions.

 We understand resources are limited and we must make efficient use of them.